Hunter Renfrow Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Season Stats

-- Renfrow has been targeted 114 times and has 92 catches, leading the Raiders with 949 yards (63.3 ypg) while hauling in six touchdowns this season.
+- Renfrow has been targeted 114 times and has 92 catches, leading the Raiders with 949 yards (63.3 ypg) while also scoring six touchdowns this season.

-- Renfrow has been the target of 114 of his team's 559 passing attempts this season, or 20.4% of the target share.
+- So far this season, 20.4% of the 559 passes thrown by his team have gone Renfrow's way.

-- Renfrow (19 red zone targets) has been the recipient of 28.8% of his team's 66 red zone pass attempts.
+- Renfrow has seen the ball thrown his way 19 times in the red zone this season, 28.8% of his team's 66 red zone pass attempts.

-- The Raiders, who rank 17th in the NFL in points scored, have attempted a pass 61.3% of the time while opting for the ground attack 38.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Renfrow's matchup with the Colts.